 This course involves preparation and performance of a role or in the chorus of a fully staged opera production.
 Open only by audition.
-Prerequisite: VC491 or 592.

 VC604 Voice Repertoire (1)

 Intensive performance coaching in the form of master classes and private coaching.
 Open only to graduate Voice Pedagogy and Performance majors with performance emphasis.